tanvir-ishraq/TextThema-Multi-Classifier/README.md

 Data was collected from a Goodreads Quotes Listing: https://www.goodreads.com/quotes <br/>
 The Dynamic website's unpredictable time based login prompts were handled.
 The data collection process was as follows:

 The massive NLP data were scraped with `scraper/nlp_dataset_scraper.py` and stored in `scraper/quote-nlp-dataset-scraped.csv`.
-Employed a effecient tracking mangement system for scrap of massive NLP data.
+I employed a effecient tracking mangement system for scrap of massive NLP data to prevent data loss.

 In total, I scraped ~43,000 different content style data e.g. quote, poems, synopsis, dialogue, story and corresponding data's themes, tags.
 Finally, ~38,500 dataset reamined after cleaning.